This section describes the key hardware and software components of the solution.

 Up to 3 x FLDW

-After vSAN is enabled on a cluster, all the disk devices that are presented to the hosts are pooled together to create a shared data store that is accessible by all hosts in the VMware vSAN cluster.
-This process is fully automated when using the VxRail First Run process.
+After vSAN is enabled on a cluster, all disk devices that are presented to the hosts are pooled together to create a shared data store that is accessible by all hosts in the VMware vSAN cluster.
 VMs can then be created with storage policies assigned to them.
-The storage policy dictates availability, performance, and sizing.
+The storage policy dictates availability, performance, and available capacity.

 vSAN provides the following configuration options: